“Wilderness is not a luxury but a necessity of the human spirit.” -Edward Abbey

 Cape Hatteras National Seashore – Offers Camping, Fishing, Swimming, Off-road vehicle use, Hunting, Shelling, Birding, Kayaking, Canoeing, Windsurfing, and Lighthouse tours.
 Located 215 miles or 4 hours by car from UNC.
 Climb the lighthouse or enjoy the beach.

 Middle Prong & Shining Rock – Hiking and Camping (backcountry) offered.
 Located 255 miles or 4 hours and 15 minutes by car from UNC.
 There are no developed campgrounds in the Middle Prong Wilderness and therefore, backcountry camping is allowed.
 No open fires are permitted.

 Panthertown Valley – Hiking, Fishing, Climbing and Camping (backcountry) offered.
 Located 275 miles or 4 hours from UNC.
 Panthertown Valley is great for hiking, as it features an array of threatened and endangered species and natural communities.
 Overnight camping and catch-and-release fishing are allowed in Panthertown, as long as regulations are followed to ensure the safety of the sensitive areas.

 Great Smoky Mountains National Park – Camping (backcountry and car), Lodging, Hiking, Fishing, Picnicking, Wildlife viewing, and Auto touring available.
 Located 315 miles or 5 hours from UNC.
 The Smokies have a very biological diverse environment from big animals like bears, deer and elk, to microscopic organisms.

 Do you have suggestions for other adventure locations?
 Additional info we should include about these?
 Pass along your thoughts in the comments.

 This content was originally posted on August 1, 2012.
-It has been edited for clarity and formatting purposes.
+It has been updated and edited for clarity.